-The maximum annual budget of this cost category is 2% of the 'Grand Total'.
+The maximum annual budget of this cost category is 2% of budget line '3.
+Total PPA'.

 A6: Unallocated funds

 The cost category A6 covers the costs that are unspecified at the time of budgeting i.e., the sums of what was former known as 'unallocated funds' and 'contingency', respectively.
 Both the Danish grant holder and the local partner(s) should be involved in deciding the utilization of these funds.